jacobp100/jacob-does-code/technicalc.md

 <div class="block__content">

-## Converting between units couldn&rsquo;t be simpler &mdash; or more powerful.
+## Converting between units couldn't be simpler &mdash; or more powerful.

 All the units you would expect are supported, and you can combine them infinitely.